raganwald-deprecated/rewrite_rails/doc/extension_methods.md

 Notice how the receiver of our fake instance method is transformed into the first parameter of our helper class method.
 And in fact, this is almost exactly what happens.
 So you get the readability of code that looks like it is defining an instance method on a core class or module, but you get the safety of actually using a new helper module that won't conflict with other people's mucking about.

+**Major Caveat**

+Rewrite has to know which extension methods you've defined *before it processes your .rr files*.
+In practice, this means you want to include an initializer file with contents similar to this:

+    RewriteRails::ExtensionMethods::Enumerable

+You want to force Rails to load each of your definitions before it processes your files, so you want one such lien for each class or module you have.
+Another way to do it is to put the entire body of the definition in an initializer, it's your choice.

 **The Fine Print**

 Here are a few considerations for those who want to "look under the hood."
 RewriteRails actually throws a little type discrimination into the rewritten code, so the actual rewritten code will look like this: